MaverickMandir/.github/profile/README.md

 # A community commited to Investing in future & training future entrepreneur & statesperson.
 <!-- ## What do we do?
 Detailed info -->
-We aspire facilitate free education for deserving students who have potential, courage & drive to work on issues such as longivity, computational intelligence, synthetic biology etc.
+We aspire to facilitate free of cost education for deserving students who have potential, courage & drive to work on humanitarian issues such as longivity, sustainable living & energy, computational intelligence, synthetic biology etc.

 <!--
 Details